-Baltic SEAL, funded by ESA, is being undertaken by a consortium consisting of five partners based in four European countries.
-Led by the Technical University of Munich (TUM), the consortium consists of experts in the fields of Earth Observation systems, satellite altimetry, dynamic ocean topography research, and stakeholder outreach and engagement.
-As the funding body, the European Space Agency is also a key partner in this initiative, providing the fuel to develop these advances, and the experienced oversight to deliver them.
+Baltic SEAL, funded by ESA, was undertaken by a consortium consisting of five partners based in four European countries.
+Led by the Technical University of Munich (TUM), the consortium consisted of experts in the fields of Earth Observation systems, satellite altimetry, dynamic ocean topography research, and stakeholder outreach and engagement.
+As the funding body, the European Space Agency was also a key partner in this initiative, providing the fuel to develop these advances, and the experienced oversight to deliver them.

 Personnel involved in BalticSEAL:

 Marcello Passaro: Lead Scientist of the project and responsible for the fitting of the altimetric signal (retracking).
 Felix Müller: Responsible for the full chain of dataset production up to the data analysis; he also coordinated the project with Marcello.
 Denise Dettmering: Calibration among the sea level data coming from the different missions.
 She was WP Manager for WP3 “Algorithm Development and Validation”.
 Christian Schwatke: Storage and organization of the data from all the altimetric missions considered in the project.
 Julius Oelsmann: Data exploitation activities under WP4.

 DTU Space is part of The Technical University of Denmark (DTU).
 The institute conducts research within the areas of Earth Observation and Arctic Studies, specialising in polar remote sensing of ice sheets and sea ice (e.g. with ICESat and CryoSat), airborne lidar and geophysics, and general research in physical geodesy.
 DTU Space has many years experience in working with the Arctic using remote sensing data, including derivation of the first ice-sheet wide DEMs, work with early satellite altimetry over the ice sheet, and general monitoring of ice sheet changes from ICESat, GRACE and EnviSat.